2025–26 Liga F

-The 2025-26 Primera División Femenina de Fútbol season, branded as Liga F Moeve due to sponsorships reasons, will be the 38th edition of the Primera División Femenina de España de fútbol.
+The 2025–26 Primera División Femenina de Fútbol season, branded as Liga F Moeve due to sponsorship reasons, was the 38th edition of the Primera División Femenina de España de fútbol.
 The tournament was organised by the Liga Profesional Femenina de Fútbol (LPFF).

-Barcelona were the defending champions after winning the previous edition and this will be the first season where Football video support (FVS) is implemented as a preliminary step before the implementation of Video assistant referee (VAR) in women's football in the future.
+Barcelona were the defending champions after winning the previous edition and this is the first season where Football video support (FVS) is implemented as a preliminary step before the implementation of Video assistant referee (VAR) in women's football in the future.

+Barcelona were again crowned champions, winning their seventh title in a row and their eleventh title overall.

 Teams

 Changes

 The following teams changed division since the 2024–25 season.